 The School of Nursing reserves the right to change a student's advisor as needed.
-Students may request a change of advisor by contacting the appropriate program office and completing the formal request form available in the MSN Student Commons Sakai site.
+Students may request a change of advisor by contacting the appropriate program office and completing the formal request form available on the School of Nursing website.